 MSMQ transport

-MSMQ continuously checks the TimeToBeReceived of all queued messages.
+MSMQ continuously checks the TTBR of all queued messages.
 As soon as the message has expired, it is removed from the queue, and disk space gets reclaimed.

-For more details about how the MSMQ transport handles TimeToBeReceived, see discarding expired messages in MSMQ.
+For more details about how the MSMQ transport handles TTBR, see discarding expired messages in MSMQ.

 RabbitMQ transport

-RabbitMQ continuously checks the TimeToBeReceived, but only for the first message in each queue.
+RabbitMQ checks the TTBR value, but only for the message at the front of the queue.
 Expired messages are not removed from the queue, and their disk space is not reclaimed until they reach the front of the queue.
-Using TimeToBeReceived as a disk-saving measure on RabbitMQ is recommended only when all messages in the queue use the same TimeToBeReceived value.
-Otherwise, messages in front of the queue may prevent other, stale messages from being cleaned.
+Using TTBR as a disk-saving measure on RabbitMQ is recommended only when all messages in the queue use the same TTBR value.
+Otherwise, messages in front of the queue may prevent other stale messages from being cleaned.

 Azure transports

-The Azure transports evaluate the TimeToBeReceived for a message only when the message is requested by the client.
-Expired messages are not removed from the queue and their disk space will not be reclaimed until they reach the front of the queue and a consumer tries to read them.
-Using TimeToBeReceived as a storage saving measure on the Azure transports is not a good choice for queues with long-lived messages like audit and forward.
+The Azure transports evaluate the TTBR for a message only when the client requests it.
+Expired messages are not removed from the queue, and their disk space will not be reclaimed until they reach the front of the queue and a consumer tries to read them.
+Using TTBR as a storage-saving measure on the Azure transports is not a good choice for queues with long-lived messages like audit and forward.

 SQL transport